You’re excited to get a new website up, and the web design agency promised you a launch date in 3 months.

-They didn’t ask the right questions to help convey what you want built, and now your stuck in an endless loop of design changes, frustration, problems, and you’re not focused on doing your real job.
+They didn’t ask the right questions to help convey what you want to be built, and now you're stuck in an endless loop of design changes, frustration, problems, and you’re not focused on doing your real job.

 Let me share a quick story…

 Recently, I had lunch with a great friend.
 He’s one of the top-producing real estate agents in the Chicago-metropolitan area, and he wasn’t happy.

 He hired a local Chicago web design company to build his new website.
 They promised him the world with design, performance, conversions, SEO, and so much more.

 Well, it’s been 2 years, and it’s still not done.
 2 years!
 That’s ridiculous.